ryanatkn/blocks/README.md

 ## todo

+- block rendering security
-- sanitize element attributes - allowlist, start with `class`
+  - sanitize element attributes?
-  - ensure `src` is a relative or absolute url, and maybe allowlisted domains? or CSP?
+  - currently uses a CSP. maybe keep it, and allowlist domains?
 - each iframe on the page eats at least one press of the back button, not good!
 - sync `Iframe` header with navigation inside the iframe
 - sort/dragndrop blocks